MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDirectoryRole.md

 ```

 ### -BodyParameter
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+directoryRole
-To construct, see NOTES section for BODYPARAMETER properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryRole